easypanel-io/website/docs/05-templates/lenpaste/index.md

 ## Description

-Lenpaste is an open-source web service that allows users to share notes anonymously.
-It is an alternative to pastebin.com and offers its own API.
-The service supports multiple languages, does not require registration, and uses cookies only to store settings.
-It can also work without JavaScript.
-Lenpaste is self-hosted and has a public servers list where users can find and add their own servers.
+Lenpaste is a web service that allows you to share notes anonymously.
+It is an open-source alternative to pastebin.com.
+The app supports multiple languages and uses cookies only to store settings.
+It can work without JavaScript and has its own API.
+Lenpaste allows you to set maximum length for the paste title and body, maximum lifetime of the paste, and rate limits for viewing and creating pastes.
+It also provides options to prohibit search engine crawlers from indexing the site and to set information about the server admin.
+Lenpaste is self-hosted and provides a list of public servers managed by various contributors.

 ## Benefits

+- Anonymity: Lenpaste allows you to share notes anonymously, ensuring your privacy and confidentiality.
-- No registration required: Users can start sharing notes immediately without the need to create an account.
+- No Registration Required: With Lenpaste, there's no need to go through a lengthy sign-up process.
+You can start sharing notes immediately.
-- Supports multiple languages: Lenpaste supports sharing notes in multiple programming languages and text formats.
+- Multilingual Support: Lenpaste supports multiple languages, making it accessible to users from different linguistic backgrounds.
-- Self-hosted: Users have the option to host their own Lenpaste server, giving them full control over their data.
+- Self-Hosted: Lenpaste is open-source and self-hosted, giving you full control over your data and usage.
-- Open-source: Lenpaste is an open-source project, allowing users to contribute to its development and customize it to their needs.
-- API available: Lenpaste provides its own API, allowing developers to integrate it into their applications or services.

 ## Features

-- No registration: Users can start sharing notes immediately without the need to create an account.
-- Multiple languages: Supports sharing notes in multiple programming languages and text formats.
-- Self-hosted: Users have the option to host their own Lenpaste server, giving them full control over their data.
-- Open-source: Lenpaste is an open-source project, allowing users to contribute to its development and customize it to their needs.
+- Note Sharing: Lenpaste allows you to easily share notes with others.
+It's a great tool for quickly sharing text or code snippets.
+- Multiple Language Support: Lenpaste supports multiple languages, ensuring that users from different linguistic backgrounds can use the app with ease.
+- Customizable Settings: Lenpaste uses cookies only to store settings, allowing you to customize your user experience according to your preferences.
-- API: Lenpaste provides its own API, allowing developers to integrate it into their applications or services.
+- API Availability: Lenpaste has its own API, enabling developers to integrate it with other applications or services.

 ## Links